mvrt-115/MVRT_Site/app/about/outreach.md

 Lockheed Martin gave a career presentation to MVRT.
 Members were shown possible jobs at Lockheed Martin that they could pursue—providing them with insight on how they could apply the knowledge they learn in MVRT to real life.

-## Girls in Engineering

-This part doesn't have to do with us!
-Why?
-It's just an article.